SC to hear Mohammed Faizal's plea against non-withdrawal of notification disqualifying him as MP | Law-Order

 ALSO READ

-Rajya Sabha MP Sanjeev Arora calls for action if hospitals withhold patient's body for any reason

-Rajya Sabha chairman Dhankhar meets opposition parties, seeks methods to curb House disruption
+35 Bills pending in Parliament as Budget session resumes, here is list

-All members enjoy freedom to express their views in Lok Sabha: Speaker Om Birla
+MPs have unhindered rights to express views in Parliament: LS Speaker Birla

-CPI leader Binoy Viswam gives suspension of business notice in Rajya Sabha to discuss "post poll violence" in Tripura